stralevuja/stralevuja/README.md

-- 👋 Hi, I’m @stralevuja
+- 👋 Hi, I’m @stralevuja, a CS student
-- 🌱 I’m currently learning C++, HTML/CSS/JS, Swift and Webflow
+- 🌱 I’m currently learning C# and Web Development

 <!---
 stralevuja/stralevuja is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.